For most start-ups, the decision to start a business is exciting, but knowing where to begin cannot be easy.

 Takeaways

-In today’s economy, it’s not always easy to decide whether you should be self-employed vs. limited company.
+In today’s world, whether you are a self-employed vs limited company, it’s not always easy to decide whether you should be self-employed or a limited company.

 If you want to keep all your earnings but want protection, then a limited company is best for you.
-A limited company is great because they provide protection from personal liability.
+A limited virtual assistant agency is great because it provides protection from personal liability.

 Thus, it pay taxes at a lower rate than if you were self-employed.
 But even so, if you want to control your finances and tax situation, then being self-employed is a better option.